 103. Watch the stars at night from the top of a mountain

 Watching the stars from the top of a mountain is more spectacular because you are above clouds and the air is crispy clear.
 By living in the cities, we lost our connection to the stars.
-It’s time to fix that.
+It’s time to fix that and reconnect with nature.